 IR35 Compliance for Contractors

 IR35 was introduced in April 2000 and, since that date, Brookson Legal has been advising contractors on their IR35 status and obligations.
 Since the changes introduced in the Public Sector in April 2017, moving the employment assessment obligation and associated tax risk to the hirer, Brookson Legal has been helping contractors, and their Public Sector hirers, to understand the new rules and the ways in which they can continue to work together flexibly and in compliance with IR35.
-With the announcement that similar changes will be introduced into the Private Sector from April 2020, Brookson Legal is now working with a growing number of contractors and Private Sector agencies and hirers to ensure than the new rules are applied properly and the impact upon contractors is mitigated.
+With the Private Sector change now implemented, Brookson Legal is working with a growing number of contractors and Private Sector agencies and hirers to ensure that the rules are applied properly and the impact upon contractors is mitigated.

 For an employment status assessment, or to discuss introducing Brookson Legal to your agency or hirer, speak to one of our advisers.